tktushar/design_patterns/notes.md

 2. Singleton(const Singleton&) = delete;
    This deletes the copy constructor, see how no variable name is required.
    Singleton(const Singleton& instance) = delete;

+## Design Patterns
+Gamma Categorization :
+1. Creational : deals with creations of objects : explicit/implicit.
+Can be wholesale or piecewise
+2. Structural Patterns : Concerned with structure (eg. class memebers).
+Usually wrappers.
+Stress on good API design
+3. Behavioural Patterns : all different, no central theme